-What is Ignatian spirituality and how does it relate to Jesuit education and Santa Clara University?
-Our goal is to help SCU students, staff, and faculty become ambassadors of the Ignatian tradition of spirituality, the world-view that grows out of the Spiritual Exercises of St. Ignatius.
-By developing opportunities for our audiences to experience the many faces of Ignatian spirituality, we contribute to the mission of the university, fostering a spirit of reflection and discernment that leads people to discovering deeper meaning and purpose in their lives and more authentic action in their work.
+What is the Ignatian worldview and how does it relate to Jesuit education and Santa Clara University?
+Our goal is to help SCU students, staff, and faculty become ambassadors of the Jesuit intellectual and spiritual tradition that grows out of the Spiritual Exercises of St. Ignatius.
+By developing opportunities for our audiences to experience the many facets of the Ignatian way of being, we contribute to the mission of SCU, fostering a spirit of reflection and discernment that leads people to discover deeper meaning and purpose in their lives and more authentic action in their work.

 The Ignatian Center has a loyal fan base.
 Students who take part in our Immersions LOVE immersions and faculty that attend Bannan lectures do so faithfully.
 Our goal is to reach beyond that fan-base, and make room at the table for a broader, more diverse population.
 By focusing on strategic partnerships with the university and beyond, we can reach a wider range of people and make what we do more impactful.